glennstephens/xfTemplates/README.md

 ## A few favourites ##

-A few of my favourites include examples:
+A few of my favourites include:

+**xfContentPage** creates a ContentPage subclass

+**xfStackedContentPage** creates a ContentPage subclass which contains a scrollable StackLayout

+**xfListViewPageBasic** creates a ListView in a ContentPage that you can manipulate

 **xfLabel** creates a Label control